Below you will find an overview of where we collect and process your personal data and your rights under the GDPR.

 The Messe Frankfurt Group offers a wide range of digital services.
 Access to these is via a personal account using the authentication portal Messe Login, as a single sign-on system.
 To open an account, you need to enter your title, name, e-mail address and country.
 Depending on the services used, further details may be required.
 If the use of the Messe Login involves the transfer of data to foreign companies of the Messe Frankfurt Group, we will inform you of this in advance.
 The legal basis is point (b) of Article 6 (1) GDPR.
 You can delete your Messe Login at any time, but you will then no longer be able to use the digital services.

 In order to control the flow of traffic/visitors and for security purposes, the exhibition grounds are under video surveillance, which is indicated accordingly at the entrances.
-There will be no evaluation for other purposes.
-The state police also have access to the video surveillance for the performance of their sovereign duties.
-The legal basis is point (f) of Article 6 (1) GDPR.
+The video recordings are stored for a maximum of 120 hours.
+In order to carry out their sovereign duties, the state police also have access to the video surveillance system and the stored recordings.
+The legal basis is point (c), (e), (f) of Article 6 (1) GDPR.